 In this episode, we went over where acid well water comes from, how it occurs, calcite neutralizers, calcite corosex, blend neutralizers, when to get an upflow, versus a regular backwash downflow, blend neutralizers, and when to get a soda ash system.

 I didn’t go a lot into copper corrosion as there are some cases where you have a copper corrosion and your water is not acidic.
-We got a lot of folks where alkaline city water and well water too.
-They got terrible copper corrosion.
-Other causes of copper corrosion.
+We got a lot of folks who have alkaline city water and well water too and they got terrible copper corrosion.
+There are several reasons.

-Some were going to go over that in different episodes but the first thing to do when you see copper corrosion is just do a pH test very minimum if you have acid water you can start there.
+Some we're going to go over that in different episodes but the first thing to do when you see copper corrosion is just do a pH test at the very minimum to see if you have acid water and you can start there.
 Whatever you do, you have to fix that acidic water anyway.
 So that’s what we recommend.